Guitar Lessons by Stephen Carrington

 How long have you been playing guitar?

-I've been playing for over 25 years now...incidentally, all the info you'd want to know about me, you'll find on the About Stephen page.
+I've been playing for over 25 years now...actually, all the info you'd probably want to know about me, you'll find on the About Me page.

 Is the first lesson really free?

 I most certainly do offer a free, no obligation, one-hour introductory guitar lesson!
 I make a real effort for the prospective student to learn something in the intro lesson, too...but the true benefit for the student is that they can decide if my teaching style and personality are a good fit for them before they have to make a financial commitment.
-I've given dozens and dozens of free introductory lessons, and I am happy to continue to offer this service to all of my potential students.
+I've given dozens and dozens of free introductory lessons, and the vast majority decide to get a lessons package with me...so I am happy to continue to offer this service to all of my potential students.